Ostego160/Spectra/README.md

 ## Description:

 The Spectra Color Manager for LOVE2D stores a palette, RGB clamp values, and color mixing functions.
-It was created to store color values and to create a gradient effects, especially tile color values.
+It was created to store color values and to create a gradient effects, especially tiled grids and cooresponding color values.

 ## Usage: